AI-TOOLKIT/VoiceBridge/VoiceBridge/VoiceBridge/zlib/Readme.md

 # ZLIB DATA COMPRESSION LIBRARY
-This folder contains the zlib library compiled from version zlib-1.2.11.
+The minizip folder contains the zlib library compiled from version zlib-1.2.11.
 In case you want to compile it yourself then download it from the zlib website and compile the static version of the library.
-The release version is zlibstatic.lib, the debug version is zlibstaticd.lib.
+The release version is zlibstat.lib, the debug version is zlibstatd.lib.

 Acknowledgments: